kalkov/rails4_client_side_validations/README.md

 Important
 ---------
-It's not recommended to use this gem.
-It's modified version of [client_side_validations](https://github.com/bcardarella/client_side_validations.git), which supports Rails 4.
-But I can't understand well the codebase, so no guarantee I'll continue to support it.
+Do not use this gem.
+It's modified version of [client_side_validations](https://github.com/bcardarella/client_side_validations.git), adding Rails 4 support.